-The 2017 wildfires that ravaged California not only claimed lives and destroyed property, they released millions of metric tons of greenhouse gases that affect us all.
+The wildfires ravaging California not only claim lives and destroy property, they release millions of metric tons of greenhouse gases that affect us all.

 Like thousands of others, we were forced to evacuate Santa Barbara because of the Thomas Fire.
 Thankfully, this was merely an inconvenience.
 Others in Santa Barbara and Ventura Counties, however, were not so lucky.
 They have been personally and professionally displaced because the Thomas Fire destroyed their homes and workplaces.
 And tragically, the Thomas Fire has led to the mudslides that have devastated Montecito and claimed at least 18 lives.
 As our community and others across California continue to grapple with the aftermath of a catastrophic and seemingly endless wildfire season, we wanted to shed light on one of the less obvious consequences of wildfires – increased CO2 emissions – and offer recommendations for how we can all pull-together to offset these additional greenhouse gas emissions by shrinking our carbon footprints in 2018.